 Well, yes, because what tends to happen is everybody looks at everybody else's prices in the area and then doesn't like to raise their head above the parapet and go a pound or two more, because they think, Oh, well, I've been qualified less time, so I can't be higher than him.
-So it doesn't take into account business at all, like costs, you know, one clinic, it might be really high costs, and another clinic might be quite low costs.
+So it doesn't take into account business at all, like costs, you know, in one clinic, there might be really high costs, and in another clinic might be quite low costs.
 And so, you know, you're looking at what the profit margin is at the end of the day.
-And also, value you gave is so immense, huge.
+And also, the value you gave is so immense, huge.

-I moved to compare this with a private GP not far from here.
-And of course, GPS have different training, they have different skills, but they also lack certain knowledge.
-And I think that GPS prices are something like 250 pounds for an hour's appointment.
+I was moved to compare this with a private GP not far from here.
+And of course, GPs have different training, they have different skills, but they also lack certain knowledge.
+And I think that GPs' prices are something like 250 pounds for an hour's appointment.
 But if you go in with a musculoskeletal problem, I'm pretty confident that what they're going to do is recommend you to an osteopath, or a chiropractor, or somebody who knows about muscular skeletal problems.
-And then we'll spend half an hour an hour with that patient on our first appointment and probably charge 50 guid and you wonder, why is it where we're so undervalued?
-Well, I mean, just we'll be going here.
-There's a lot of stuff coming in already.
-Martin says he thinks it's increasingly, he thinks as increasingly desperate patients come along, we might also encounter more serious conditions, which may be beyond our help, and we need to be extra vigilant.
+And then we'll spend half an hour an hour with that patient on our first appointment and probably charge 50 quid and you wonder, why is it we're so undervalued?
+Well, there's a lot of stuff coming in already.
+Martin says, he thinks as increasingly desperate patients come along, we might also encounter more serious conditions, which may be beyond our help, and we need to be extra vigilant.
 That is a really good point about you know, what will happen because of the NHS crisis, isn't it?
-And, and, and the guy heading on Tuesday night Kelston surely, we were talking off air when we went out for something to eat afterwards.
-And he was talking about the number of serious conditions which had been misdiagnosed or completely missed by GPS.
-So we were not to beat ourselves up too much.
-But, you know, it is possible that we will miss things so we do have to keep in mind.
-You know, all those red flags that might come across the table.
-Vlad says seriously, what is it with osteopath prices?
-Most osteopaths have similar pricing to massage therapists and it takes us for like four four times longer to qualify.
-I think there's more to it than that, as far as Vlad is concerned as well as it yes, it takes us four times longer to qualify.
-But also we've got an ongoing responsibility to die diagnose and treat what's going on.
-Rather than do just maintenance rubber dub dub to stretch stretch muscles and things like that, or in the case of aromatherapy massage or something like that, it's just it makes people feel good and it does them good.
+And the guy I had in on Tuesday night, Kelston Chorley, we were talking off air when we went out for something to eat afterwards.
+And he was talking about the number of serious conditions which had been misdiagnosed or completely missed by GPs.
+So we don't want to beat ourselves up too much.
+But, you know, it is possible that we will miss things so we do have to keep in mind, you know, all those red flags that might come across the table.
+Vlad says, seriously, what is it with osteopath prices?
+Most osteopaths have similar pricing to massage therapists, and it takes us four times longer to qualify.
+I think there's more to it than that, as far as Vlad is concerned, yes, it takes us four times longer to qualify.
+But also, we've got an ongoing responsibility to diagnose and treat what's going on rather than do just maintenance rub-a-dub-dub to stretch muscles and things like that, or in the case of aromatherapy massage or something like that, it just makes people feel good and it does them good.
 But yeah.
 All right, okay.
-Glenn says please, please blend says please do ask Gilly what she thinks osteopath prices or chiropractor prices should be, then Martin says the same thing.
+Vlad says, please do ask Gilly what she thinks osteopath prices or chiropractor prices should be, and Martin says the same thing.

-I think you know, I'm constantly pushing that boundary with clients, you know, saying, hey, you know, we can we can move them up again a bit more.
-I'm obviously you know, not going to say W prices now, because that is that would cause all manner of fear.
-And then would upset patients, obviously.
-But your first patient appointment, you can definitely put that up, because no one ever knows what you charge before because they only paid at once.
+I think you know, I'm constantly pushing that boundary with clients, you know, saying, we can we can move them up again a bit more.
+I'm obviously you know, not going to say double your prices now, because that would cause all manner of fear.
+And it would upset patients, obviously.
+But your first patient appointment, you can definitely put that up, because no one ever knows what you charge before because they only paid that once.